nicokaiser/rpi-camera-import/README.md

 # Raspberry Pi Camera Import

-This instructions transform a Raspberry Pi to an automatic headless photo import device for digital cameras.
+These instructions transform a Raspberry Pi to an automatic headless photo import device for digital cameras.

 ## Features